The Worst Restaurant Appetizers in America

-Each app on this list packs in at least 1,000 calories, so read on to find out the unhealthiest restaurant appetizers in America.
+Each app on this list packs in at least 1,000 calories, so read on to uncover the unhealthiest restaurant appetizers in America, ranked from bad to absolute worst.
 And maybe keep in mind next time you order an app that they're meant to be shared!

 Olive Garden's Lasagna Fritta

-Lo and behold, the best of the worst appetizers in the nation.
 Olive Garden serves up the ultimate cheesy feast in the form of fried parmesan-breaded lasagna that's topped off with marinara sauce, creamy Alfredo, and more parmesan cheese.
-The Lasagna Fritta houses over a thousand calories and the saturated fat equivalent of over 11 plastic-wrapped slices of Kraft Singles American cheese!
+The Lasagna Fritta houses over a thousand calories and the saturated fat equivalent of more than 12 plastic-wrapped slices of Kraft Singles American cheese!

 Red Lobster's Langostino Lobster Artichoke Seafood Dip

-While this app sounds like the ultimate upgrade to chips and dip, the baleful nutrition panel should deter you from ordering it.
-Dive into this dish packed with langostino and Norway lobster, artichokes, spinach, three types of cheeses, pico de gallo, and warm tortilla chips on the side, and you'll take in almost a full day's worth of sodium and a walloping 1,170 calories before you even fork into your entree.
+While this app sounds like the ultimate upgrade to chips and dip, the nutrition panel should deter you from ordering it.
+Dive into this dish packed with langostino and Norway lobster, artichokes, spinach, three types of cheeses, pico de gallo, and warm tortilla chips on the side, and you'll take in almost a full day's worth of sodium before you even fork into your entrée.

 Red Robin's Bone-In Bar Wings with Buzz Sauce

 Sure, chicken wings are jam-packed with muscle-building protein, but that doesn't mean you should order this saucy app on your way home from the gym.
-This plate of wings houses as much heart-harming sodium as nearly 317 Rold Gold pretzel sticks.
+This plate of wings houses as much heart-harming sodium as more than 30 pretzel rods.